aomini/Blog/README.md

 <a name="delete_permission"/>

-## Delete permisison
+## Permisison

 >This demonstrates the use of laravel policies.

-- Deletion permission is achieved using the Laravel Policy on update function.
+- Permisisons are achieve using laravel policies.Defined permisison on update.
 ```php
 public function update(User $user, Article $article)
 {